pabloelt/pabloelt.github.io/content/project/project7/index.md

-The risk-scoring model is compound of three different and independent models: a first one for the probability of default, a second one for the loss given default, and a third one for the exposure at default.
+The risk-scoring model is compound of three different and independent models: a first one for the Probability of Default, a second one for the Exposure at Default, and a third one for the Loss Given Default.

 {{< figure src="/project7/el_models.png" title="Expected loss predicted with a combination of three different machine learning algorithms for PD, EAD, and LGD." >}}